The Keller Funnel™

 - 43% feel that incisions heal better with the use of the Funnel, and believe patients appear less swollen and bruised

 - 75% reported using the device reduced the risk of infection

 - Nearly 70% believed it lessened patient bruising and may reduce the incidence of capsular contracture, a painful complication associated with breast augmentation procedures

-Other benefits attractive to both Dr. Pearl and patients like you include a reduced force of the implant shell which may prevent a rupture of the implant and the ability for Dr. Pearl to use a no-touch technique during the procedure which can lessen the chance of contamination.
+Other benefits attractive to both Dr. Ereso and patients like you include a reduced force of the implant shell which may prevent a rupture of the implant and the ability for Dr. Ereso to use a no-touch technique during the procedure which can lessen the chance of contamination.